Sore wrists and hands can be a common problem that e-bike riders face.

 For example, while regular stretching and strengthening exercises can help resolve most of these issues, it’s also important to practice optimal posture while riding your e-Bike to ensure that your wrists and hands are not taking on the brunt of your weight.

-Adjust your own posture while e-cycling
+Adjust your own posture while riding an e-bike

-One of the main ways to help take some of the pressure off your hands and wrists is by investing in e-Biking gear that was specifically designed to do so.
+One of the main ways to help take some of the pressure off your hands and wrists is by investing in e-biking gear that was specifically designed to do so.

 Padded handlebar tape is a good option to explore.
 E-Bike riders can also add foam or gel padding on the top of their handlebars, in order to reinforce and cushion the area where their wrists and hands rest.

 As mentioned before, one of the main culprits of soreness is by leaning forward and resting your weight on your wrists and hands.
 Unless you can ride your e-Bike by only lightly resting your hands on the handlebars, you will need to check your e-Bike’s positioning.

 Fitting your e-Bike to properly ensure that your weight is distributed evenly when you ride – and ensuring you are not leaning forward much but are in fact relatively straight-backed – so as not to rely too heavily on any one area of your body, is essential to avoiding sore wrists and hands.

 Another good way to tell if your e-Bike is properly fitted is to be conscious of how you are holding your handlebars.
 Make sure to keep your elbows, hands, and shoulders relaxed while you ride, and try to avoid holding your bars too tightly or over-grip (a common occurrence particularly amongst e-Bikers who use eMTBs, or e-Mountain Bikes).

 Otherwise, tension will build up very easily in these muscles, and since your wrists are the joints that are taking on most of the pressure, the tension will be highest there.